 Create case studies

-If you really want to show the value in what you offer, you have to create case studies.
-The simple ones won’t cut it, you have to give detailed ones… ideally with the exact things you provided and the results.
+If you really want to show the value of what you offer, you have to create case studies.
+The simple ones won’t cut it.
+You have to give detailed ones, ideally with the exact things you provided as a service and the results.

 To legitimize the case studies, make sure you put in testimonials from customers.
-This can be done in the form of video or text and if you happen to go the text route, make sure you include:
+This can be done in the form of a video or text.
+If you happen to go the text route, when using your customers’ testimonials, make sure you include: